Dependent Eligibility Guidelines

 Your child who is unmarried and unable to sustain employment because of a developmental or physical disability can continue enrollment in health, dental, vision, and dependent life insurance beyond normal age limits if all the following conditions establishing incapacitated status are met:

-- Your child became incapacitated before reaching the age limit for the coverage (19 for dental and vision, 23 for dependent life, and the end of the month of turning 26 for health).
+- Your child became incapacitated before reaching the age limit for the coverage (age 23 for dependent life insurance and the end of the month in which they turn age 26 for health, dental and vision).

 - You have submitted documentation verifying your child’s incapacity within 31 days after the child reaches the age limit for termination of the coverage.

-- Your child continues to be incapacitated and chiefly dependent on you for support and maintenance.
+- Your child is unmarried and continues to be incapacitated and chiefly dependent on you for support and maintenance.

 - Your coverage does not terminate for any other reason.